cygnusss/coinfield/README.md

 # coinfield

-Coinfield is a _**unique**_ application that let's you get most recent prices for cryptocurrencies (never seen before, huh?).
+Coinfield is a _**unique**_ application that lets you get most recent prices for cryptocurrencies (never seen before, huh?).
 This app will make the world a better place.

 # Team
   - Currently only me